WAC, WCC announce there will be no fall sports

 Men’s and women’s basketball and men’s and women’s swimming and diving competition will be postponed through the end of October.

-• The West Coast Conference, which Gonzaga calls home, also postponed all conference fall competition because of the COVID-19 pandemic.
+• The West Coast Conference, which Gonzaga calls home, also postponed all conference fall competition.

 The league says it is working on plans to ensure a safe environment to conduct the 2020-21 WCC men’s and women’s basketball seasons in the winter.